Rangers vs. Athletics Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has five doubles, nine home runs, 15 walks and 36 RBI (34 total hits).
-He's also swiped three bases.
+- Adolis Garcia has five doubles, nine home runs, 15 walks and 37 RBI (35 total hits).
+He's also stolen three bases.

 Garcia Recent Games